lofstr/spaceships/README.md

 Lösningen är gjord med hjälp av Firebase/Firestore och instantieras med hjälp av React.

 Run project with npm start
 Backend-code is under src/components/fb.js
-Other componenents were made for some sort of UI.
+Other componenents were made for some sort of UI used for testing.
+Database is firestore.

 ## Tre våningar á 15 platser